The teaching that Mary is God’s mother was proclaimed to teach us that Jesus is true man AND true God.

 Jesus is true God and true Man

 Jesus is true God and true man.
-He is one, single Divine Person, the Second Person of the Blessed Trinity in Whom, by His Incarnation, are two natures, one Divine (spirit) and one human (body and soul).
+He is one, single Divine Person, the Second Person of the Blessed Trinity in Whom, by His Incarnation, are joined two natures, one Divine (spirit) and one human (body and soul).
 All Christians today accept this truth formalized and proclaimed as de fide Dogmas of the Catholic Church.
 Mary, a true mother, was and is the Mother of that one, single Divine Person and is thus to be acknowledged as the Mother of God.
 This teaching was proclaimed to insure that the Dogmas concerning the identity and nature of Christ are clearly understood.

 When friends, neighbors, family or acquaintances object that Catholics deify Mary by this teaching, you can now explain the reason and reasonableness of the title.
 No, Mary does not pre-date God, she is His creature.
 But she does pre-date God’s Incarnation in Jesus Christ.
 And since Jesus is not two people, but one Divine Person, she is rightly referred to as the mother of that person—The Mother of God.

-God chose Mary to become His mother.
+God chose Mary to be His mother.

 And if anyone ever suggests to you that you love Mary too much, answer, “Oh no, I could not possibly love Mary too much, because I could never love her as much as she is loved by her son!”